 You pay all program fees directly to Indiana University.
 Any questions regarding finances for the program, including financial aid, should be addressed to the Office of Overseas Study at Indiana University.
 Students from other U.S. universities have different arrangements with IES regarding fees and housing deposits.

 You will earn 7 IU credits for 2 courses.
-All participants are enrolled in the 4-credit integrative seminar, From Marginalization to Inclusion?
-The Balkans, Turkey and the EU (POLS-Y 350) and one additional 3-credit course from the list below:
+All participants are enrolled in the 4-credit integrative seminar, Shattered Dreams in Europe's Troubled Borderlands?
+Southeastern European Cultures and Societies Between Conflict and Reconciliation (REEI-R 300) and one additional 3-credit course from the list below:

 |IES Course||IU Equivalent||COLL|